 I decided I really ought to put my installation of WordPress into Chinese to try and get more exposure to the language on a day-to-day basis.
 Unfortunately I didn’t find the guide at WordPress Codex very useful, so I’m putting a quick write-up of the process here.

-The process is pretty much the same for Chinese, Japanese and Korean (or any other language, but why would you study those? ).
+The process is pretty much the same for Chinese, Japanese and Korean (or any other language, but why would you study those? :-P).
 The only difference is the main WordPress package that you download, which is the first step.

 Go to the appropriate WordPress site and just download a copy of WordPress from there: